Hybrid divide-and-conquer approach for tree search algorithms: Abstract

 \section{Abstract}

-As we are entering the era of real-world small quantum computers, finding applications for these limited devices is a key challenge.
+One of the challenges of quantum computers in the near- and mid- term is the limited number of qubits we can use for computations.
+Finding methods that achieve useful quantum improvements under size limitations is thus a key question in the field.
 In this vein, it was recently shown that a hybrid classical-quantum method can help provide polynomial speed-ups to classical divide-and-conquer algorithms, even when only given access to a quantum computer much smaller than the problem itself.
-In this work we study the hybrid divide-and-conquer method in the context of tree search algorithms, and extend it by including quantum backtracking, which allows better results than previous Grover-based methods.
-Further, we provide general criteria for polynomial speed-ups in the tree search context, and provide a number of examples where polynomial speed ups, using arbitrarily smaller quantum computers, can still be obtained.
-This study possible speed-ups for the well known algorithm of DPLL and prove threshold-free speed-ups for the tree search subroutines of the so-called PPSZ algorithm -- which is the core of the fastest exact Boolean satisfiability solver -- for certain classes of formulas.
+In this work, we study the hybrid divide-and-conquer method in the context of tree search algorithms, and extend it by including quantum backtracking, which allows better results than previous Grover-based methods.
+Further, we provide general criteria for threshold-free polynomial speed-ups in the tree search context, and provide a number of examples where polynomial speed ups, using arbitrarily smaller quantum computers, can be obtained.
+We provide conditions for speedups for the well known algorithm of DPLL, and we prove threshold-free speed-ups for the PPSZ algorithm (the core of the fastest exact Boolean satisfiability solver) for well-behaved classes of formulas.
 We also provide a simple example where speed-ups can be obtained in an algorithm-independent fashion, under certain well-studied complexity-theoretical assumptions.
 Finally, we briefly discuss the fundamental limitations of hybrid methods in providing speed-ups for larger problems.